Latrobe-Innovation-Hub/cisco-collab-devices/rroll/readme.md

 ---

-This macro makes it easy for users to access key web resources directly from their Cisco Webex device with just a few taps.
+This macro provides an easy way to integrate web-based telehealth portals directly into Cisco Webex room devices, offering quick access with simple touch controls.